flarn2006/SRB2/README.md

 [Sonic Robo Blast 2](https://srb2.org/) is a 3D Sonic the Hedgehog fangame based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/).

+## About this fork
+This is my (flarn2006) personal version, containing some changes I made for my own purposes, mainly related to console commands.
+I'm putting this out here in case anyone else wants to use it, but be aware, a lot of these changes are done in a quick-and-dirty way, and there are some bugs which I may or may not fix when and if I get tired of dealing with them.
+That said, here are the changes I've made:

+- A `lua` console command, which runs a line of Lua code given in the arguments.
+Keep in mind this does not set the "game modified" flag, so unless that flag is already set by something else, be careful not to affect your save data in a way you don't want.
+I plan to replace this with the inclusion of `dostring` and/or `loadstring` in Lua, which will allow a Lua script to replicate this functionality.
+(With the help of one or more of the following features, if you don't want the "modified" flag to be set.)

+- A `sudo` console command, which does what you'd imagine it does if you're familiar with its namesake.
+More specifically, it temporarily sets `devparm` to true, and `multiplayer` and `netgame` to false, before executing a command, then restores their previous values afterwards.
+It also sets a flag which I can reference in other parts of the code to add additional command-specific overrides.

+- Typing `these_arent_the_mods_youre_looking_for` in the console will clear the "game modified" command if it is set.

+- Specifying the `-legit` option for `addfile` will import the file without flagging the game as modified.
+(Notice a recurring theme here? :P) This is useful in `autoexec.cfg`, if you still want the flag to be set when you use `-file`.

+- Changing skin color now works even when you're moving, though it might cause glitches with some characters, including [my own](https://mb.srb2.org/addons/sparks-the-scarf-rider.2807/).

 ## Dependencies
 - NASM (x86 builds only)
 - SDL2 (Linux/OS X only)